Banking Decoded

 LMIA required unless exempt (intra-company, trade agreements)

-Valid for 1–3 years typically, renewable
+Valid for 1 to 3 years typically, renewable

 Canadian work experience counts toward PR eligibility